bagherilab/carcade_mapping_design_space/README.md

 where there are example data files in the `files/` folder and figure outputs from the pipeline in the `figures/` folder.

-The `files/` folder contains example data files that are used in the pipeline. `toy` simulations are those that are short time scale (2-day) simulations that enable time efficient exploration of the processing part of the pipeline. `full` simulations are full-length simulations used in the paper to enable data plotting and analysis.
+The `files/` folder contains example data files that are used in the pipeline. `toy` simulations are those that are short time scale (2-day) simulations that enable time-efficient exploration of the processing part of the pipeline.
+These are used for the **parse**, **analyze**, and **subset** parts of the example pipeline. `full` simulations are full-length simulations used in the paper to enable data plotting and analysis.
+These include model output `.json` files and subsetted data files directly used in the paper and as part of the **plot**, **stats**, and **image** part of the example pipeline.

 All figure outputs in the `figures/` folder are generated using the `full` data.

 ### `files/` directory contents

-These example files are sorted into `full/` and `toy/` data files with the following structure:
+`full` and `toy` example files are sorted into `full/` and `toy/` directories, respectively, within `files/` with the following structure:

 ```
 files/